donaldboulton/minimal-mistakes/_posts/2018-03-27-post-Website-Tweaks.md

 ### Remember

-If you are using a Webview to fetch and display web content in your application, you may need to provide additional configuration flags to ensure that the HTTP cache is enabled, its size is set to a reasonable number to match your use case, and that the cache is persisted.
+If you are using a Web-view to fetch and display web content in your application, you may need to provide additional configuration flags to ensure that the HTTP cache is enabled, its size is set to a reasonable number to match your use case, and that the cache is persisted.
 Check the platform documentation and confirm your settings!

 {% include figure image_path="/assets/images/pages/performance/http-request.png" alt="Http-Request" caption="Http-Request" class="align-left" %}